What is the Taxpayer?

 - They may be exempted from payment of tax due to the nation having double taxation avoidance agreements with the other nation in which they are earning or situated.

-- The taxpayers may even violate the law by not paying taxes which can be termed as tax evasion.
-Tax evasion is completely different from tax avoidance (which involves the use of legal methods to lower the amount of tax payable to the government) and tax management (involves following correct procedures for ensuring timely payment of tax).
+- The taxpayers may even violate the law by not paying taxes, which can be termed as tax evasion.
+Tax evasion is entirely different from tax avoidance (which involves the use of legal methods to lower the amount of tax payable to the government) and tax management (involves following correct procedures for ensuring timely payment of tax).

-- Also, the classification about the types of taxpayers discussed in this article is only a brief summary whereas in reality the classification is further divided depending upon the tax laws varying across nations such as in India, individuals residential status is divided further into Resident and Ordinary Resident, Resident but not Ordinary Resident for determining the tax payable by them.
+- Also, the classification of the types of taxpayers discussed in this article is only a summary.
+However, in reality, the classification is further divided depending upon the tax laws varying across nations such as in India, an individual’s residential status is divided further into Resident and Ordinary Resident, Resident but not Ordinary Resident for determining the tax payable by them.